jnyfah/jnyfah.github.io/_posts/HazardvsEbr.md

 But that's the thing, __EBR is not the universal answer__.
 It won here because of what Phanes *is*: a bounded thread pool where threads enter and leave their critical sections quickly and never hang forever, and where reclamation only happens on rare resizes, because if threads can stall arbitrarily inside a critical region, EBR's epoch can't advance and memory just piles up.

 So the real takeaway isn't "EBR beats HP."
 It's that the right reclamation scheme falls out of the structure of the lock-free thing you're building, how long critical sections last, how many threads there are, whether they're bounded, and how often you reclaim.
-This means benchmark your own workload 🫵🏽, the answer lives in your access pattern.
+So benchmark your own workload 🫵🏽, the answer lives in your access pattern.

 Full Code at [Phanes-deque.cpp](https://github.com/jnyfah/phanes/blob/main/src/builder/deque.cpp)